python/devguide/triage/issue-tracker.rst

 What on earth is a "mannequin"?
 -------------------------------

-For issues migrated to GitHub from `bpo`_ where the authors or commenters are not core team members, we opted not to link to their GitHub accounts directly.
+For old issues migrated to GitHub from bugs.python.org (BPO) where the authors or commenters were not core team members, we opted not to link to their GitHub accounts directly.
 Users not in the `python organization on GitHub
 <https://github.com/orgs/python/people>`__ might not like comments to
 appear under their name from an automated import.
-Others never linked GitHub on `bpo`_ in the first place so linking their account, if any, would be impossible.
+Others never linked GitHub on BPO in the first place so linking their account, if any, would be impossible.

 In those cases a "mannequin" account is present to help follow the conversation that happened in the issue.
-In case the user did share their GitHub account name in their `bpo`_ profile, we use that.
-Otherwise, their classic `bpo`_ username is used instead.
+In case the user did share their GitHub account name in their BPO profile, we use that.
+Otherwise, their classic BPO username is used instead.